real-huzaifa/neurofive-ml-track/Week - 3/README.md

 ---

-# Week 3: Telco Customer Churn - Model Comparison
+# Week 3: Customer Churn Prediction - Working With A Business Problem

 Takes the IBM Telco Customer Churn dataset through cleaning, EDA, and a head-to-head comparison of two classifiers — Decision Tree vs Logistic Regression — with feature